Smoky Burgess: Baseball career

 At the beginning of the 1955 season, Burgess was once again traded for Andy Seminick and returned to Cincinnati, where he finally got the chance to play every day.
-He rose to the occasion, hitting for a .306 batting average for the rest of the season along with 20 home runs and 77 runs batted in, gaining his second consecutive berth on the National League All-Star team.
+He rose to the occasion, hitting for a .306 batting average for the rest of the season along with 20 home runs and 77 runs batted in (RBI) gaining his second consecutive berth on the National League All-Star team.
 On July 29, 1955, Burgess hit three home runs and had nine runs batted in during a game against the Pittsburgh Pirates.
 He began the 1956 season as the Reds' starting catcher, but when the team faltered early in the season, Reds manager Birdie Tebbetts decided to shake things up, and replaced Burgess with a younger man, Ed Bailey.

 In 1959, Burgess was traded along with Harvey Haddix and Don Hoak to the Pittsburgh Pirates for Frank Thomas, Whammy Douglas, Jim Pendleton and John Powers.
 He was the Pirates catcher on May 26, 1959 when Haddix took a perfect game into the 13th inning against the Milwaukee Braves, before losing the game.
 Burgess also won a World Series with the Pirates in 1960, batting .333 in the seven-game series.

 By 1963, Jim Pagliaroni had taken over as the Pirates' starting catcher and in late 1964, Burgess was acquired by the Chicago White Sox, who were in the middle of a heated pennant race.
 In his first plate appearance with the White Sox, on September 15, against the Detroit Tigers, he hit a game-tying home run off pitcher Dave Wickersham.
 Over the next three years, Burgess was used almost exclusively as a pinch hitter, appearing in just 7 games behind the plate.
 In 1966, he set a Major League record which still stands for the most games in a season (79) by a non-pitcher who did not score a run.

 Burgess played his final major league game on October 1, 1967 at the age of 40.

 Career statistics

+During an 18-year major league career, Burgess played in 1,691 games, hitting for a .295 career batting average, with 126 home runs, 673 RBIs, and a .362 on-base percentage.
+He accumulated 1,318 career hits, with 230 doubles, and 33 triples.
+He walked 477 times while striking out just 270 times.
+He recorded a career .988 fielding percentage.
+Burgess had 16 home runs and 147 RBIs as a pinch hitter.